siphub/VIBER2GSM/README.md

 Siphub is a professional bridge between **Asterisk PBX** and **Viber Desktop**.
 Route your SIP calls to the world for $0 using GUI automation.

 ### 📁 Configs Folder
-You can find pre-configured Asterisk files in the `/configs` folder of this repository.
+You can find pre-configured Asterisk files of this repository.

 ### ❗ Vital Instructions for Stability
 - **Windows Scaling:** Must be set to **100%**.
 Anything else will break the coordinates.